 BMW emissions FAQs

-Find out more information on the BMW emissions claim and how you can join the action.
+Find out more information on the BMW emissions claim.

-Find out more information on the BMW and MINI emissions claim and how you can join the action.
+Find out more information on the BMW and MINI emissions claim.

 Leigh Day is investigating a potential group claim against BMW over an alleged ‘defeat device’ fitted on some of their cars in order to artificially reduce emissions to pass EU tests.